planetlabs/staccato/README.md

 uses this module as a dependency where to find the auto configuration class, even if component scanning isn't configured to scan your extension package path.

-Notes on the `CollectionMetadata` class: The `properties` section in the collection endpoint can contain fields/values that are shared amongst all items in your collection to avoid duplicating the data in every single item.
+Notes on the `CollectionMetadata` class: The `properties` section in the collection endpoint can contain fieldsExtension/values that are shared amongst all items in your collection to avoid duplicating the data in every single item.

 It is also important to note that this implementation currently relies on implementing the commons extension to provide the `collection` field in every item.
-Because each collection will have a different properties implementation that may implement several different extension interfaces or custom fields, Jackson cannot deserialize Item classes without more information on which properties class to deserialize to.
+Because each collection will have a different properties implementation that may implement several different extension interfaces or custom fieldsExtension, Jackson cannot deserialize Item classes without more information on which properties class to deserialize to.
 Having the "collections" field in each item provides an extremely convenient 1:1 relationship between the item and it's properties implementation.
 The Jackson configuration for this can be found [here](./staccato-main/src/main/java/com/planet/staccato/config/ExtensionConfig.java).